OpenIndiana/vagrantfiles/README.md

 See the PulseAudio X11 Credential Utility ('pax11publish') and 'paprefs' on the host for more information.

+The command "paprefs" can be used to allow TCP connections to pulse.

-By setting PULSE_SERVER="tcp:localhost:24713" and forwarding port 24713 on the guest to port 4713 on the host, the command 'pactl info' can be used, to check that you can connect to the pulse server on the host.
+By setting PULSE_SERVER="tcp:localhost:24713" in the guest VM, and by forwarding port 24713 on the guest to port 4713 on the host, the command 'pactl info' can be used in the guest VM (or on the host), to check that you can connect to the pulse server on the host.